ashaid/bracket-vis/README.md

 # NCAA Bracket Viewer

-A terminal-based application to help view and navigate NCAA tournament brackets, making it easier to input picks on websites.
+A terminal-based application to help view and navigate NCAA tournament brackets, making it easier to input picks.

 ## Features